-As a legal firm deeply engaged in the funds industry, Carey Olsen remains prepared to assist clients in interpreting these reforms and understanding their implications.
-It is expected that the firm will continue to play an active role in providing feedback on proposed legislative changes, ensuring that the views and concerns of industry participants are considered.
+Carey Olsen, as a legal firm deeply engaged in the funds industry, remains prepared to assist clients in interpreting these reforms and understanding their implications.
+The firm is expected to continue playing an active role in providing feedback on proposed legislative changes, ensuring that the views and concerns of industry participants are considered.